 Chondrosarcoma typically develops in the hips, shoulders, and pelvis and affects middle-aged people and older adults.

-In addition to the symptoms listed above, bone cancer is also detected through bone scan imaging tests such as X-rays, CT scans, MRI scans, pet scans, and biopsies.
-Depending on the affected area, a doctor may use multiple methods, like a biopsy and a CT scan.
+In addition to the symptoms listed above, bone cancer is also detected through bone scan imaging tests such as X-rays, CT scans, MRI scans, PET scans, and biopsies.
+Depending on the affected area, a doctor may use multiple methods to diagnose bone cancer, like a biopsy and a CT scan.

 What Else Causes Bone Pain?